 We bought our Rav4 EV 6 years ago today.
 Never before did we remember or mark the day we bought a new car, but we do love our Rav.
 This EV continues to do it’s job very well for us.
 It’s a very good commuting car and has plenty of storage for shopping trips and regional camping trips.

 We drive our cars like the average person in the United States.
-For the first 5 years the Rav was our primary car and we drove about 14 to 15,000 miles (~23,000 km) a year.
+For the first 5 years the Rav was our primary car and we drove about 14 to 15,000 miles a year (~23,000 km).
 Our Rav4 EV electric car did the job day in and day out, it never let us down.

 One year ago we got a new EV and the Rav became our secondary family car so we drive it a bit less now.
 Just under 9,000 miles last year (~14,500 km).
 In 6 years we drove 81,500 miles in our Rav (130,000 km), and there’s more to come.